thefish2191/Add-Items/Resources/UserTemplates/UserDefinedTemplates.md

 `displayName` => Is show in a fancy way when creating a new item
 `description` => Is show just below the `displayName`
-`filename` => The name the new file will receive, regardless the file content.
+`filename` => The name the new file will receive, regardless of the file content.
 `body` => The snipped that will be used to fill the file.

-The `body` is an array of `strings`, each string represent a new line in the new file.
+The `body` is an array of `strings`, each string represents a new line in the new file.
 This is actually a `vs code` standard snippet.
 There is already a (great) official tutorial for that, and you can read it [right here](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).
 If you already know how to create snippets, then you are good to go!

 *There is another property: `fileExt`, nested in the template, this will override the `fileExt` property in the parent programming language, for example for a `html` file for `TypeScript`, you may want to have it under the language `Typescript` and not under `html`, or, the `Requirements` file, for python, it is a `.txt` file, and not a `.py` file.
 Add it bellow the `filename` property.*